This is a complete guide for portrait photography tips and insights.

 Aperture is the size of the opening in your lens.
 A large aperture (low f-stop number) will result in a shallow depth of field, which means that your subject will be in focus while your background is blurred.
 This creates a more dramatic and eye-catching portrait.

-On the other hand, a small aperture (high f-stop number) will result in a larger depth of field, which means that your subject and the background will be sharp.
-This can help you create more natural looking portraits where both the subject and their surroundings are in focus.
+On the other hand, a small aperture results in a larger depth of field, which means that your subject and the background will be sharp.
+This can help you create more natural-looking portraits where both the subject and their surroundings are in focus.

 Shutter speed is the amount of time your camera shutter is open.
 A fast shutter speed (1/500 of a second or faster) will freeze your subject in place, which can be great for action shots or capturing expressions and emotions.

 A slower shutter speed (1/60 of a second or slower) will result in motion blur, which can be used to create a sense of movement or drama in your portraits.